What is perfectionism paralysis? A working definition

 The emotional signature.
 Paralysis comes with a specific feeling: not just stress or pressure, but dread mixed with helplessness.
 You’re aware you should be working.
 You’re aware the deadline is coming.
 But you’re also convinced you can’t meet your own standard, so what’s the point of beginning?

 Perfectionist overthinking as rumination.
-Perfectionism researchers Hewitt and Flett documented that perfectionists exhibit elevated cognitive rumination – repetitive mental rehearsal of how they “should” perform a task – that can persist longer than the actual work would take [6].
+Perfectionism researchers Flett, Madorsky, Hewitt, and Heisel documented that perfectionists exhibit elevated cognitive rumination – the repetitive mental rehearsal of how a person should perform a task – that can persist longer than the actual work would take [6].
 You spend more time thinking about how you would do the work than actually doing it.
 The thinking feels productive.
 The action never happens.

-If you notice three or more of these patterns, you’re not dealing with garden-variety procrastination.
+If you notice three or more of these perfectionism paralysis patterns, you’re not dealing with garden-variety procrastination.
 You’re dealing with perfectionism paralysis.
 And the fix is different.

 Breaking the paralysis: three interruption points